FabienD/good-accounts/README.md

 ## Add your expenses

     - Project users can add their expenses manualy or by uploading a file.
-    - Projects users be notified when a new expenses are added, midiified or deleted.
+    - Projects users be notified when a new expenses are added, modified or deleted.
     - Expenses file must be in CSV format, system will try to discover the date, amount and description of the expense.

 ## Dashboard